MIDI Show Control: How MSC works

+Other performance parameters are also transmitted, such as lighting desk submaster settings using MSC SET messages.

-MSC messages are serially transmitted in the same way as musical messages and are fully compatible with all conventional MIDI hardware, however many modern MSC devices now use Ethernet communications for higher bandwidth and the flexibility afforded by networks.
-Other performance parameters are also transmitted such as lighting desk submaster settings using MSC SET messages.
+MSC messages are serially transmitted in the same way as musical messages and are fully compatible with all conventional MIDI hardware; however, many modern MSC devices now use Ethernet communications for higher bandwidth and the flexibility afforded by networks.

-All cues that a media control device is capable of playing are assigned MSC messages within the Show Controller's cue list and they are transmitted from its 'MIDI Out' port at the appropriate show time, depending on the actions of the user and the show controller's internally timed sequences.
+All cues that a media control device is capable of playing are assigned MSC messages within the show controller's cue list and they are transmitted from its MIDI out port at the appropriate show time, depending on the actions of the user and the show controller's internally timed sequences.

-All MSC compatible instruments follow the MSC specification and thus transmit identical MSC messages for identical MSC events such as the playing of a certain cue on the media controller.
-Since they follow a published standard, all MSC devices can communicate with and understand each other, as well as with computers that have been programmed to understand MSC messages using the MSC Command Set.
+All MSC-compatible instruments follow the MSC specification and thus transmit identical MSC messages for identical MSC events, such as the playing of a certain cue on the media controller.
+Since they follow a published standard, all MSC devices can communicate with and understand each other, as well as communicate with computers that have been programmed to understand MSC messages using the MSC command set.
 All MSC compatible instruments have a built-in MIDI interface and many now follow one of the various MIDI-over-Ethernet protocols.

 History

 To create the MSC spec, Charlie Richmond headed the USITT MIDI Forum on their Callboard Network in 1990, which included developers and designers from the theatre sound and lighting industry from around the world.
-It is believed that this was the first international standard to be developed without a single physical meeting of the participants and the full transcript of the discussion is available via External Links, below.
+It is believed that this was the first international standard to be developed without a single physical meeting of the participants.
 This Forum created the MSC standard between January and September 1990.
 This was ratified by the MIDI Manufacturers Association (MMA) in January 1991, and the Japan MIDI Standards Committee (JMSC) later that year, becoming a part of the standard MIDI specification in August 1991.
 The first show to fully use the MSC specification was the Magic Kingdom Parade at Walt Disney World's Magic Kingdom in September 1991.